damianhakert/damianhakert.github.io/source/about/index.md

 ### _2014: GitLab was incorporated_

-In 2014 GitLab was officially incorporated in the Netherlands.
+In 2014 GitLab was officially incorporated as a limited liability corporation.

-GitLab released a new version every month in 2014, just as every year before it.
+GitLab released a new version every month on the 22nd, just as every year before and after.
 The first release of the year at January 22nd: GitLab 6.5.
 At the end of 2014, December 2014, GitLab 7.6 was released.

 ### _2015: Y Combinator_